 Now let’s break that down.
 320 calories.
 That’s pretty high, right?
 So what!
 With everything you get in this wonder fruit, it’s worth it.
 Yes, it’s a fruit, not a vegetable.
 The avocado is also known as an “alligator pear.”

 17 grams of carbs and 13 grams of fiber.
-As people with diabetes, you know that’s a really odd ratio, and it seems that you may not even need to take any insulin when you eat one of these things, because we always substract the fiber from the carbohydrates to calculate our insulin needs.
+As people with diabetes, you know that’s a really odd ratio, and it seems that you may not even need to take any insulin when you eat one of these things because we always subtract the fiber from the carbohydrates to calculate our insulin needs.
 Personally, I don’t need any insulin for an avocado, and that’s part of why I love them.

 30 grams of fat.
 That’s high too, right?
 So what!
 The simple myth of “eating fat makes you fat” simply isn’t accurate.
 Fat doesn’t make you fat.
 You get 20 grams of monounsaturated fat with these little green wonders, which is a roto-rooter for your arteries.
 That’s a massive dose!²

 A healthy diet is critical for people with diabetes.
 The foods that they eat each day can have a considerable impact on how they feel and how well their diabetes is controlled.

 In general, people with diabetes should eat foods that help control blood sugar levels and that offer health benefits such as lowering blood pressure and cholesterol.
 This is one of the best ways to keep diabetes under control, avoid complications, and lead the healthiest life possible.